 HMO standards and regulations

-The Regulations impose duties on a person managing an HMO in respect of:
+The regulations impose duties on a person managing a HMO in respect of:

 - Providing information to occupiers